Smartwyre/sre-interview-test/README.md

 ## Instructions

-Each folder will have it's own instructions on what you need to do achieve.
+Each folder will have its own instructions on what you need to achieve.

 Please upload your answer to GitHub in your own project and send the link via email